Q: What is the Hanford Hub?

 Q: Do I need a student ID card, what can I do with it?

 A: Every Current COS student should get their free Student ID card.
 (Any replacement card is $5.)
-Once a student pays his/her Activity/Benefits fee, the student will receive a sticker (good for the semester) which will allow you to participate in clubs, reduced admission to school activities, etc. In addition, when you pay the fee, you will receive an ASB Discount Sticker—which gives you savings/discounts to over 30 businesses!
+Once a student pays his/her Activity/Benefits fee, the student will receive a sticker (good for the semester) which will allow you to participate in clubs, reduced admission to school activities, etc. In addition, when you pay the fee, you will receive a Discount Sticker—which gives you savings/discounts to over 30 businesses!
 Stop by the Hanford Hub to get yours!

 Q: How do I make a counseling appointment at the Hanford Center?